 How long we keep information we collect about you depends on the type of information, as described in further detail below.
 After such time, we will either delete or anonymise your information or, if this is not possible (for example, because the information has been stored in backup archives), then we will securely store your information and isolate it from any further use until deletion is possible.

-Account information: We retain your account information for as long as your account is active and a reasonable period thereafter in case you decide to re-activate the Services.
+Account information: We may retain your account information for a minimum of seven (7) years from the later of the date on which the information was received or the file was opened .
 We also retain some of your information as necessary to comply with our legal obligations, to resolve disputes, to enforce our agreements, to support business operations, and to continue to develop and improve our Services.
 Where we retain information for Service improvement and development, we take steps to eliminate information that directly identifies you, and we only use the information to uncover collective insights about the use of our Services, not to specifically analyse personal characteristics about you.

 DISCLOSURE OF YOUR INFORMATION

 Details are only supplied to a third party supplier when it is required by law, for goods or services which you have purchased or to protect Australian Family Lawyers copyright, trademarks and other legal rights.